jdlangs/RobotOS.jl/README.md

 ### Description

 This package enables interfacing Julia code with a ROS ([Robot Operating System](http://wiki.ros.org)) system.
-It works by generating native Julia types for ROS messages, the same as in C++ or Python, and then wrapping rospy through the PyCall package to get communication through topics and parameters.
+It works by generating native Julia types for ROS types, the same as in C++ or Python, and then wrapping rospy through the PyCall package to get communication through topics, services, and parameters.

 ### Installation